proplot-dev/proplot/docs/tutorial5.rst

 Merging and modifying colormaps
 -------------------------------

-`~proplot.colortools.Colormap` also lets you merge arbitrary colormaps and modify existing colormaps.
-To merge colormaps, simply pass multiple arguments to the `~proplot.colortools.Colormap` constructor.
+`~proplot.styletools.Colormap` also lets you merge arbitrary colormaps and modify existing colormaps.
+To merge colormaps, simply pass multiple arguments to the `~proplot.styletools.Colormap` constructor.
 This makes it easy to create complex
 `SciVisColor <https://sciviscolor.org/home/colormoves/>`__-style
 colormaps, which may be desirable for complex datasets with funky